PLSysSec/rlbox/docs/index.rst

 Standard library
 ----------------

+RLBox provides several helper functions to application for handling sandboxed memory regions and values.

+.. doxygenfunction:: memset
+.. doxygenfunction:: memcpy
+.. doxygenfunction:: sandbox_reinterpret_cast
-.. note:: TODO
+.. doxygenfunction:: sandbox_const_cast

+RLBox also provides a standard C-library for the sandboxed code.
+We will describe this library in future version of this document.

 References
 ==========

 ..
 [RLBoxPaper] *Retrofitting Fine Grain Isolation in the Firefox Renderer*.
 S. Narayan, C. Disselkoen, T. Garfinkel, S. Lerner, H. Shacham, D. Stefan.
+Available upon request.

 Indices and tables